GOAL OF THE PROJECT:

 - Bringing science and research closer to the wider public;

 - Developing synergies between Luxembourg companies, economic operators and research institutes by making the equipment available for specific projects.
-(If you are interested in collaborating with us, please contact Julien Meyer or Nathalie Gales.)
+(If you are interested in a collaboration, please contact us.)

 The following devices are financed by the FEDER project: